jakartaee/specifications/coreprofile/11/_index.md

 ---
-title: "Jakarta EE Core Profile 11 (Under development)"
+title: "Jakarta EE Core Profile 11"
-date: 2023-07-17
+date: 2024-10-16
 summary: "Release of the Jakarta EE Core Profile 11"
 ---
 The Jakarta EE Core Profile defines a profile of the Jakarta EE platform specifically targeted at smaller runtimes.

 ### New features, enhancements or additions
 <!-- List here -->
-* Support for Java Records
+* Updates of the dependencies for Jakarta EE 11
+  * Jakarta Annotations 2.1 to 3.0
+  * Jakarta Interceptors 2.1 to 2.2
+  * Jakarta Contexts and Dependency Injection 4.0 to 4.1
+  * Jakarta RESTful Web Services 3.1 to 4.0

 ### Removals, deprecations or backwards incompatible changes
 <!-- List here -->